A Hybrid Jump-Diffusion Model for Coherent Optical Control of Quantum Emitters in hBN: Theoretical Model and Simulation Framework

 where $\omega_0$ is the mean transition frequency, $\tau_{\mathrm{sd}}$ is the spectral diffusion correlation time, and $S$ determines the strength of the diffusion term.
 The discrete noise $\xi_i$ is drawn from a standard normal distribution $\mathcal{N}(0,1)$.
 The final term $J_i$ models spectral jumps: jumps occur with probability $P_J = \lambda_J\,dt$, and each amplitude is sampled from a Gaussian distribution $\mathcal{N}(0,\sigma_J^2)$ (see Supplementary Information, Sec.~I for full implementation details).
 Taking the continuous-time limit yields the stochastic differential equation

 where $dW_t$ is the Wiener increment and $J(t)$ is a compound Poisson process with rate $\lambda_J$ and Gaussian jump amplitudes.
-This hybrid diffusion--jump dynamics produces an effective inhomogeneously broadened emission line whose full width at half maximum (FWHM) is approximated by
+This hybrid diffusion-jump dynamics produces an effective inhomogeneously broadened emission line whose full width at half maximum (FWHM) is approximated by

 The exact analytical stationary variance leading to Eq.~\eqref{eq:gamma_sim} is derived in Supplementary Information, Eq.~(9).
 To ensure physical consistency, $\Gamma_{\mathrm{sim}}$ is calibrated against the empirical broadening law